n8n-io/n8n-docs/docs/credentials/Flow/README.md

 2. Click on your Organisation icon in the top left.
 3. Click on Account Preferences.
 4. Generate Personal Access token.
+5. As you generate your access token, you will also receive an organisation ID.
-5. Use provided credentials with your Flow node credentials in n8n.
+6. Use provided access token and organisation ID with your Flow node credentials in n8n.
 ![Alt Text](https://i.imgur.com/2VGNTkk.gif)